Traeger Smoked Spatchcock Turkey Recipe with Dry Brine

 woman drying turkey with paper towels

-Dry the outside of your turkey and the sheet pan it is sitting on with paper towels.
-Now it is ready for your dry brine or rub!
+Pat the outside of your turkey and the sheet pan with paper towels until it is completely dry.
+Now it is ready for your dry brine!

 woman measuring salt into bowl on black counter